-6. Exempt Party In-Interest Transactions
+6. Exempt Party-In-Interest Transactions

 The KSOP invests in certain funds and accounts managed by Principal.
 Principal is the KSOP's trustee and third-party administrator.
+CapTrust is the KSOP's investment advisor.
 Such transactions qualify as exempt party-in-interest transactions.
 Fees paid by the KSOP for investment management services were included as a reduction of the return earned on each contract.

 Certain plan investments are shares of HomeTrust Bancshares, Inc. common stock.
-HomeTrust Bank is the plan sponsor, and therefore, transactions related to this common stock, including dividend income earned by the plan, qualify as party-in-interest transactions.
+HomeTrust Bank is the plan sponsor and, therefore, transactions related to this common stock, including dividend income earned by the plan, qualify as party-in-interest transactions.